monferrand/mzettel/README.md

 ### Configurations

-- `mzettel.notesPath`: Give the path were to put the zettlekasten notes.
+- `mzettel.notesPath`: Give the path were to put the zettelkasten notes.
 If not set will put the note in the current folder.
 - `mzettel.notesTemplate`: The template to use for the notes.
 You can use ${date} and ${title} parameters.
 - `mzettel.filenameTemplate`: The template to use for the note file name.
 You can use ${date}, ${time} and ${title} parameters.
 It's an array of string.
 A new line is created for each element of the array.
 - `mzettel.titleSeparator`: Character(s) used to replace the spaces the in title for the filename.